Crdls/npm-commander/README.md

 ## Technical Details ⚙️

+- Scan subfolders, supports mulitple package.json files.
 - Excludes `node_modules` from scanning for better performance.
 - Built on top of the standard VS Code Tasks API.
-- Clean UI: Does not display Git statuses (Untracked/Modified) for tree items.
+- Clean UI.

 ## License: MIT
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.